YutaroHayakawa/vale-bpf/README.md

 Our eBPF program loader reads first text section of ELF formatted eBPF program.
 Maps are not supported **for now**.

 eBPF targeted C code is quite limited.
-For detail limitation, there are great document at Cillium's page (http://docs.cilium.io/en/latest/bpf/)
+For detail limitation, there are great documents at Cillium's page (http://docs.cilium.io/en/latest/bpf/)

 But basically, it is okey you just copy and paste below template and edit it.